samizzy/techblog/docs/views/technology/2020/July/java_8_features.md

 ```
 See it has simplified soooooo much!!

 How will someone use this method?
+I see 2 ways (actually only one is practical).

+#### Way 1
-Way 1: (Dont worry if you dont understand this, move on to way 2)
+(Dont worry if you dont understand this, move on to way 2)
 ``` java
     public static void main(String[] arr){
         Person person = new Person("Immortal",10000);